Reading the cryptic language on your tire’s sidewall

 Next up are the psi ratings.
-These are listed in a variety of ways, including minumum and maximum inflation, different ways of measuring inflation (PSI and Bars), and recommended inflation.
+These are listed in a variety of ways, including minimum and maximum inflation, different ways of measuring inflation (PSI and Bars), and recommended inflation.

-The minimum and maximum inflations, are important to observe, as they will reduce the chance of damaing the wheels, and blowing off the tire.
+The minimum and maximum inflations, are important to observe, as they will reduce the chance of damaging the wheels, and blowing off the tire.

-The recommened inflation will come in a variety of forms, such as “On” and “Off.”
-These are recommended inflations (generally in psi) for either on-, or off-road cycling.
+The recommended inflation will come in a variety of forms, such as “On” and “Off.”
+These are recommended inflations (generally in psi) for either on, or off-road cycling.
 Tire pressure is completely up to individual taste and riding style, Bike Friday recommends that you stay within the range of the minimum and maximum pressures listed on the tire.

-Some of you may have noticed that when you order 20×1.25-1.35 tube, you get an 18×1 3/8 tube.
-This is not an error, it is merely a descrepancy in international labling.
+Some of you may have noticed that when you order a 20×1.25-1.35 tube, you get an 18×1 3/8 tube.
+This is not an error, it is merely a discrepancy in international labeling.
 These two tubes are one and the same.